jfoshee/UnpluggedSegy/readme.md

-# SEG-Y Reading Library in C#
+# SEG-Y Reading Library in C# #

 SEG-Y is a file format for seismic image data.
 It is also known as SEGY or SGY.

 ### Acknowledgements

-Example data is courtesy of the [RMOTC and the U.S. Department of Energy](http://www.rmotc.doe.gov/)
+Example data is courtesy of the [Rocky Mountian Oilfield Testing Center](http://www.rmotc.doe.gov/) and the U.S. Department of Energy

 Resources on the SEG-Y format: